Tree-based Learning for High-Fidelity Prediction of Chaos: Introduction

+In this work, we introduce a tree-based alternative for learning chaos, eliminating the need for hyperparameter tuning.
+Furthermore, we present a detailed analysis of the efficacy of this novel approach and show that it outperforms existing methods in accuracy, user-friendliness, and computational simplicity.
 We name this tree-based method TreeDOX: \textbf{Tree}-based \textbf{D}elay \textbf{O}verembedded e\textbf{X}plicit memory learning of chaos.
-TreeDOX mimics the implicit fading short-term memory of RNN, LSTM, RC, and NG-RC via the use of explicit short-term memory in the form of time delay overembedding.
-Delay overmbedding differs from delay embedding due to its intentional usage of a higher embedding dimension than that suggested by Taken's theorem, which helps to model nonstationary dynamical systems \cite{hegger2000coping, verdes2006overembedding, takens2006detecting}.
-TreeDOX uses an ensemble tree method called Extra Trees Regression (ETR), and leverages ETR's inherent ability to capture Gini feature importance to perform feature reduction on the delay overmbedding \cite{extratrees}.
-This reduces computational resource usage and improves generalizability.
-We demonstrate the efficacy of TreeDOX on a variety of chaotic systems, including the H\~enon map, Lorenz and Kuramoto-Sivashinsky systems, and a real-world chaotic dataset: the Southern Oscillation Index (SOI).
-The development of TreeDOX is motivated by the desire for a user-friendly method of forecasting time series and spatiotemporal data.
-Ideally such a method would not be computationally expensive, would not require hyperparameter tuning, and would still retain comparable fidelity to contemporary forecasting methods, e.g. LSTM and NG-RC.
-While TreeDOX could certainly use the recently popular XGBoost form of tree-based regression, we opt rather for the classical Random Forest due to its typically successful performance under default hyperparameter values, such as the number of trees in the ensemble. \cite{oshiro2012many, probst2019hyperparameters, fernandez2014we}.
+TreeDOX mimics the implicit fading short-term memory of RNN, LSTM, RC, and NG-RC via explicit short-term memory in the form of time delay overembedding.
+This overembedding differs from the traditional time-delay embedding due to its intentional usage of a higher embedding dimension than that suggested by Takens' theorem, which helps to model nonstationary dynamical systems \cite{hegger2000coping, verdes2006overembedding, takens2006detecting,malik2020}.
+TreeDOX uses an ensemble tree method called Extra Trees Regression (ETR) and uses the inherent Gini feature importance of ETR to perform feature reduction on the time delay overembedding \cite{extratrees}, reducing computational resource usage and improving generalizability.
+We demonstrate the efficacy of TreeDOX on several chaotic systems, including the H\~enon map, Lorenz and Kuramoto-Sivashinsky systems, and a real-world chaotic dataset: the Southern Oscillation Index (SOI).